rosapon/plotTwist/readme.md

 ///////////////////////////////////////////////////////////////////////////////////////////////////

 💡💡💡Feeling stuck with your story?
 Maybe you need more twists?
-Click the buttons to get a combination of a letter and a cathegory to think about.
+Click the buttons to get a combination of a letter and a category to think about.
 Who knows, you might come up with something that adds a little sparkle to your plot!💡💡💡

 Examples: